cgroll/ModernPortfolioTheory/README.md

 - roll back project to previous state
 - branching: sandbox environment for experimenting (never break already working code)
-- split off development: other people can still rely on stable code base
+- split off code development: other people can still rely on stable code base
+- github as communication plattform

 ## Git concept
 Every single file and change that was ever done to the repository will